TODAY'S TOPIC:

 personality, and this perhaps renders them even more glamorous and

 appealing to news reporters.
-They are not responding to real
+Political narcissists are not

-experiences with education or employment unfairness, and they
+reacting to personal experiences with education or employment

-are not intelligently disagreeing with the Iraq War.
-They have
+unfairness, and they are not intelligently disagreeing with the

-been psychologically fragmented by 9/11.
-They are desperately
+Iraq War.
+They are psychologically fragmented by 9/11.
+They are

-trying to build a cohesive self through denial of the extent and
+desperately trying to build a cohesive self through denial of the

-intent of terrorist activity and through emotional attack on
+extent and intent of terrorist activity and through emotional

 Protest marchers